ClementNerma/Rave/docs/books/hybrid.md

 println!(tuples[index2]); // Prints: "Hello"
 ```

-Note that, as for lists, tuples are considered as a single type (even if it can combine several values of different types).
+Note that, as for arrays, tuples are considered as a single type (even if it can combine several values of different types).

 ### Structures

 We now want to represent a video game hero.
 It has a name, Health Points (HP), Magic Points (MP), attack and defense points.
 How could we describe this?
-A first idea would be to make a list of five elements, the first element referring to the name, the second one to the HP, the third one to the MP, and so on.
+A first idea would be to make an array of five elements, the first element referring to the name, the second one to the HP, the third one to the MP, and so on.
 But this is not very readable and hard to maintain.

 A great tool to make custom objects is the _structure_.
 It acts like a class, but we define its properties and methods.
 It is not exactly a class, but we'll do as if it was one - for now, at least.
 Here's how it works: